-Preheat oven to 350°F/180°C. Wrap the outside of a 9-inch springform pan (bottom and sides) with a large piece of foil.
+Preheat oven to 350°F/180°C. Grease the bottom and sides of a 9-inch springform pan.

 In a medium bowl, mix together crumbs, sugar, and melted butter and mix until combined and moistened.
 Press mixture into the bottom of prepared pan to form an even layer of crumbs.
 Bake for 8-9 minutes until golden brown.
 Allow to cool completely on a wire rack.
 Meanwhile, prepare the filling.